-Note: Universal Transverse Mercator (UTM) is a grid mapping system based on the metric system of measurement.
+Teacher's Note: Universal Transverse Mercator (UTM) is a grid mapping system in which the surface of a globe is projected onto a single plane map.
 UTM uses Eastings and Northings in one-meter increments instead of using latitude and longitude in increments of degrees, minutes, and seconds.
 UTM divides Earth into rectangular zones to minimize map distortion.
-The Hawaiian Islands are in UTM Zones 4 Q and 5 Q. Scientists use UTM instead of latitude and longitude when mapping lava flows because it is easy to convert UTM units to distance.
 Each UTM unit is equal to 1 meter.